ibm-cloud-architecture/refarch-privatecloud/Installing CfC in AWS.md

 1)  Deploy your environment

-    a.  **IMPORTANT**: Make sure to launch the deployment from the /opt directory
+    1.  **IMPORTANT**: Make sure to launch the deployment from the /opt directory

         cd /opt

-    b.
-Launch the installer
+    2. Launch the installer

             docker run -e LICENSE=accept –net=host –rm -t -v "$(pwd)/cluster":/installer/cluster ibmcom/cfc-installer:1.2.0 install

-    c.
-About 10 minutes later your environment is installed.
+    3. About 10 minutes later your environment is installed.

-    d.
-Login with https to the external IP address of your master node on port 8443.
+    4. Login with https to the external IP address of your master node on port 8443.
 E.g. https:// 1.2.3.413.58.36.247:8443.
 The default userid is “admin” (without the quotes), and the default password is “admin” (without the quotes).